tuliotoffolo/kotlin-mip/docs/intro.rst

 MIP solver.
 J-MIP was written in Kotlin in a way to ensure it can be easily used by Java programmers.

-Modeling examples for some applications can be viewed in :ref:`<chapExamples>`.
+Modeling mip.examples for some applications can be viewed in :ref:`<chapExamples>`.

 J-MIP eases the development of high-performance MIP based solvers for custom applications by providing a tight integration with the